11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

 Legumes, which include beans, lentils and peas, are high in protein and can help control blood sugar.
-Legumes don’t contain very much fat and can contribute to reducing the risk of heart disease.
+Legumes don’t contain much fat and can help reduce the risk of heart disease.

 Weight Loss Benefits

-Beans provide a lot of protein that will keep you full longer but don’t have saturated fats like red meat.
-These are an excellent option for a healthy diet!
+Beans provide protein that’ll keep you full longer but don’t have saturated fats like red meat.
+These are an excellent option for a healthy diet.

 8. Nuts